NoraQin/DSO545-City-of-LA-homeless-Analysis/README.md

-## Project on Github
+## 3、Project on Github
 #### Analysis on the dataset
 #### Recommendation
 #### Interactive dashboard

-## Instructions on using the Interactive dashboard
+## 4、Instructions on using the Interactive dashboard
 #### Create a Shiny project and keep all the files in the Dashboard folder in the project directory
 #### Make sure all the R packages in the libraray.R file are downloaded
 #### Load all the required packages and datasets by using libaray.R file